 Loans are no longer automatically included in your initial financial aid package.
-You may submit a request to us let us know how much you need in loan funds and we will be happy to award it to your account.
-Please allow up to 10 business days for the loan to show on your account once you have made the request.
+You may submit a request to us let us know how much you need in loan funds, and we will work with you on the options available.
+Please allow up to 10 business days for a loan to show on your account once you have made the request.

 To request a loan:

-A link to the online loan request will be available in your Student Self-Service account.
-If you would like to request a loan, click on the link and follow the instructions.
+A link to the online loan request is available in your Student Self-Service account.
+If you would like to request a loan, login, click on the link and follow the instructions.

 Student Loan Code of Conduct

 OCTC has adopted this Student Loan Code of Conduct to serve as the formal guiding principles in ensuring the integrity of the student aid process and ethical conduct of employees in regard to student loan practices.
-The Student Loan Code of Conduct applies to all employees who work in the Office of Financial Aid and Scholarships and all other College employees, including agents of the College who have responsibilities related to educational loans or other forms of student financial aid.
+The Student Loan Code of Conduct applies to all employees who work in the Office of Financial Aid, award Scholarships, and all college employees, including agents of the college who have responsibilities related to educational loans or other forms of student financial aid.
 The Student Loan Code of Conduct has been established to meet the requirements contained in the 2008 Higher Education Opportunity Act.
-Items in this Code of Conduct provide additional standards of conduct for employees with responsibility for student financial aid and do not replace any existing or future requirements imposed by State of Kentucky or KCTCS related to codes of conduct, conflict of interest policies, ethics training, or other such requirements.
+Items in this Code of Conduct provide additional standards of conduct for employees with responsibility for student financial aid and do not replace any existing or future requirements imposed by the State of Kentucky or KCTCS related to codes of conduct, conflict of interest policies, ethics training, or other such requirements.

 Employees of the Office of Financial Aid and Scholarships are prohibited from soliciting or accepting any gift from a lender, guarantor, or servicer of education loans.
-Gifts include any gratuity, favor, discount, entertainment, hospitality, loan or other item.
-This includes a gift of services, transportation, lodging, or meals, whether provided in kind, by purchase of a ticket, payment in advance, or reimbursement after the expense has incurred.
+Gifts include any gratuity, favor, discount, entertainment, hospitality, loan, or other items.
+This includes a gift of services, transportation, lodging, or meals, whether provided in kind, by purchasing a ticket, payment in advance, or reimbursement after the expense has been incurred.
 Gifts to family members of a College employee are considered to be a gift to the employee if the gift is given with the knowledge and consent of the employee and there is reason to believe the gift was given because of the official position of that employee.

 Employees of the Office of Financial Aid and Scholarships shall not accept from any

-lender or affiliate of any lender any fee, payment or other financial benefit (including
+lender or affiliate of any lender any fee, payment, or other financial benefits (including

-opportunity to purchase stock) as compensation for any consulting arrangement or other
+the opportunity to purchase stock) as compensation for any consulting arrangement

-contract to provide services to a lender or on behalf of a lender relating to education
+or other contract to provide services to a lender or on behalf of a lender relating

 Preferred Lender Status

-OCTC participates in the William D. Ford Federal Direct Loan Program which provides student loans through the U.S. Department of Education.
+OCTC participates in the William D. Ford Federal Direct Loan Program, which provides student loans through the U.S. Department of Education.
 Lenders in the private student loan industry will not be given a preferred status.
-OCTC does not have any preferred lender arrangements that give any lender an advantage in securing business from our students.
-The College does not provide students a preferred lender list from which to select a lender for a private student loan.
-All loans are processed without regard to lender or mode of transmission (i.e., electronic or paper).
-OCTC will neither recommend a private loan lender nor accept material benefits including revenue or profit sharing to the institution, an officer, or an employee of the institution or an agent.
+OCTC has no preferred lender arrangements that give any lender an advantage in securing business from our students.
+The college does not provide students a preferred lender list from which to select a lender for a private student loan.
+All loans are processed without regard to the lender or mode of transmission (i.e., electronic or paper).
+OCTC will neither recommend a private loan lender nor accept material benefits, including revenue or profit sharing, to the institution, an officer, or an employee of the institution or an agent.

 Private Loan Certification

-The College will not assign a borrower's private student loan to a particular lender; all decisions will be made by the borrower in his/her independent review of borrower benefits and lender services.
-The College will not refuse to certify, or delay certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.
+The college will not assign a borrower's private student loan to a particular lender; all decisions will be made by the borrower in his/her independent review of borrower benefits and lender services.
+The college will not refuse to certify or delay the certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.